neilgupta/meowmeowbeenz-api/README.md

 This project provides a restful API for powering the meowmeowbeenz mobile app.

+## Demo

+You can test out a demo of the API and read the docs at http://meowmeowbeenz.herokuapp.com

+This is running on Heroku's free tier, so it will be slow.
+Do NOT use this for development.
+Once you've tested the API out, you should clone this project and run it locally (see Getting Started).

 ## Progress

 So far, this api handles signing up, logging in, rating, and searching users.